 - We installed protective plexiglass barriers at all service checkouts including the Bakery and Deli full service counters.

 - At customer request, use of reusable bags during checkout is returning to our stores.

 To serve the needs of our communities, while protecting the health of everyone we have:

 - For the first hour of the day, all Buy-Low Foods locations will be offering preferred shopping to our customers who wish assistance or extra consideration, including seniors and those living with disabilities.

-- Adjusted our store hours to allow time for stocking, cleaning and providing our people with much needed rest.
+- Adjusted our team members schedules to allow time for stocking, cleaning and providing our people with much needed rest.

-- Temporarily suspended services such as bottle returns and lotto ticket sales until we can develop methods for eliminating potential touch exposure to our team members and our customers.
+- Temporarily suspended services such as bottle returns until we can develop methods for eliminating potential touch exposure to our team members and our customers.

 - Worked with Debit and Credit card issuers to increase the tap payment limits for credit and debit cards and mobile device payments to remove one more touch point for you, and.

 - We are working hard to bring on additional staff to provide options for home delivery for those that are not able to get to our stores due to self-isolation or mobility concerns.

 - We have introduced a $2.00/hour premium for all our team members retroactive to March 8th to recognize and show our appreciation for them and their hard work and support of our customers at this time.